-Sustainable Youth Ministry by Mark DeVries.
-Is sustainable youth ministry possible—even after a leader leaves?
+Sustainable Youth Ministry (Mark DeVries) Is sustainable youth ministry possible—even after a leader leaves?
 With DeVries’s guidance, you’ll pinpoint the causes of division; then use his practical tools to lay a strong foundation that’s not built on one person or the latest trend.

-This Changes Everything: How the Gospel Transforms the Teen Years by Jaquelle Crow.
-This is an interesting book written by a young lady in her late teens that covers everything from identity being rooted in Christ to the impact of our relationships.
+This Changes Everything: How the Gospel Transforms the Teen Years (Jaquelle Crow) This is an interesting book written by a young lady in her late teens that covers everything from identity being rooted in Christ to the impact of our relationships.
 Could be a worthwhile book for teenagers who are wrestling with how their faith informs their day to day living.

-Rebels Rescued: A Student’s Guide to Reformed Theology by Brian Cosby.
-Easy to read, short book written for teenagers that lays out the basics of Reformed Theology in an understandable way.
+Rebels Rescued: A Student’s Guide to Reformed Theology (Brian Cosby) Easy to read, short book written for teenagers that lays out the basics of Reformed Theology in an understandable way.

 Pray for Me Campaign How can we connect more adults with more young people more naturally than ever before?
 The Pray for Me Campaign was born out of this question.
 We believe every young person needs a team of Prayer Champions strategically praying for them.
 The Pray for Me Campaign creates a vast web of intergenerational relationships for young people and equips adult believers to pass on a sustainable faith to the next generation.

-When Kids Hurt by Chap Clark.
-When Kids Hurt offers challenging insights on hard truth about contemporary adolescence to youth workers and parents in this accessible followup to the groundbreaking Hurt.
+When Kids Hurt (Chap Clark) This book offers challenging insights on hard truth about contemporary adolescence to youth workers and parents in this accessible followup to the groundbreaking Hurt.

-The Price of Privilege: How Parental Pressure and Material Advantage Are Creating a Generation of Disconnected and Unhappy Kids by Madeline Levine.
-In recent years, numerous studies have shown that bright, charming, seemingly confident and socially skilled teenagers from affluent, loving families are experiencing epidemic rates of depression, substance abuse, and anxiety disorders–rates higher than in any other socioeconomic group of American adolescents.
+The Price of Privilege: How Parental Pressure and Material Advantage Are Creating a Generation of Disconnected and Unhappy Kids (Madeline Levine) In recent years, numerous studies have shown that bright, charming, seemingly confident and socially skilled teenagers from affluent, loving families are experiencing epidemic rates of depression, substance abuse, and anxiety disorders–rates higher than in any other socioeconomic group of American adolescents.

 Current Youth Culture

-Growing up Christian by Karl Graustein.
-Encourages 15- to 18-year-olds raised in Christian homes to take responsibility for their relationship with God and to grow in their love of Christ.
+Growing up Christian (Karl Graustein) Encourages 15- to 18-year-olds raised in Christian homes to take responsibility for their relationship with God and to grow in their love of Christ.
 To see the beauty, privilege, and blessing of growing up in the church, and yet also see the subtle and not so subtle dangers of being raised in the “”community of the saints,”” is a strong balance that every pastor, youth worker, parent, adolescent and child needs to have.

-You Lost Me by David Kinnaman.
-As adolescence extends through the 20s, Kinnaman explores why some students leave their faith (or aspects of it) behind.
+You Lost Me (David Kinnaman) As adolescence extends through the 20s, Kinnaman explores why some students leave their faith (or aspects of it) behind.
 Kinnaman’s insights can help parents and ministries understand the students that no longer come to church, and the conversations they can have with these students.

-Learning for the Love of God, by Donald Opitz & Derek Melleby, Most Christian college students separate their academic life from church attendance, Bible study, and prayer.
+Learning for the Love of God (Donald Opitz & Derek Melleby) Most Christian college students separate their academic life from church attendance, Bible study, and prayer.
 Too often discipleship of the mind is overlooked if not ignored altogether.
 In this lively and enlightening book, two authors who are experienced in college youth ministry show students how to be faithful in their studies, approaching education as their vocation.

-Popologetics: Popular Culture in Christian Perspective by Ted Turnau.
-As culture is literally the soup in which our students swim, teaching them to consume it well and see the gospel in it is paramount.
+Popologetics: Popular Culture in Christian Perspective (Ted Turnau) As culture is literally the soup in which our students swim, teaching them to consume it well and see the gospel in it is paramount.
 No book does a better job of giving parents and youth workers the categories to teach their students a well-rounded view of culture.

-Youth Ministry in the 21st Century: Five Views edited by Chap Clark.
-Helpful book that gives an in depth look at 5 models of youth ministry through the eyes of practitioners of those models.
+Youth Ministry in the 21st Century: Five Views (Brian Cosby) Helpful book that gives an in depth look at 5 models of youth ministry through the eyes of practitioners of those models.
 After each author presents their view, the other four authors offer critique which helps the reader gain a fuller perspective of each view.

-Gospel Centered Youth Ministry by Cameron Cole & Jon Neilson.
-This book covers many of the important issues of youth ministry through a Gospel centered lens.
+Gospel Centered Youth Ministry (Cameron Cole & Jon Neilson) This book covers many of the important issues of youth ministry through a Gospel centered lens.

-A Youth Workers Field Guide to Parents by Danny Kwon.
-Helpful, straightforward, honest book written by a veteran youth worker full of good advice on working with parents in youth ministry.
+A Youth Workers Field Guide to Parents (Danny Kwon) Helpful, straightforward, honest book written by a veteran youth worker full of good advice on working with parents in youth ministry.

-Meet Generation Z: Understanding and Reaching the New Post-Christian World by James Emery White.
-A valuable book that will help you better understand those who were born between 1993 and 2012.
+Meet Generation Z: Understanding and Reaching the New Post-Christian World (James Emery White) A valuable book that will help you better understand those who were born between 1993 and 2012.
 Helpful for anyone who is called to work with that age demographic.

-Your First Two Years of Youth Ministry: A Personal and Practical Guide to Starting Right by Doug Fields.
-A straightforward book that provides solid advice on how to establish a youth program.
+Your First Two Years of Youth Ministry: A Personal and Practical Guide to Starting Right (Doug Fields) A straightforward book that provides solid advice on how to establish a youth program.
 The principles of this book can be adapted for different cultural contexts.

-Engaging the Soul of Youth Culture and Youth Culture 101 by Walt Mueller.
-In order to reach youth with the truth of the gospel, adults need to see what they see and hear what they hear.
+Engaging the Soul of Youth Culture and Youth Culture 101 (Walt Mueller) In order to reach youth with the truth of the gospel, adults need to see what they see and hear what they hear.
 Navigate teens’ world views in order to share matters of faith.

 Personal Spiritual Development